iamdtang/skaterdav85.github.io/_posts/2019-07-17-building-and-parsing-query-strings-in-javascript.md

 ---
 layout: post
-title: Creating and Parsing Query Strings in JavaScript
+title: Building and Parsing Query Strings in JavaScript
 date: 2019-07-17
-description: The URLSearchParams and URL classes can be used to create and parse query strings in JavaScript in both the browser and Node.
+description: The URLSearchParams and URL classes can be used to build and parse query strings in JavaScript in both the browser and Node.
-keywords: query string, javascript, browser, node, URLSearchParams, URL, search params
+keywords: query string, javascript, browser, node, URLSearchParams, URL, search params, build query string, create query string, generate query string
 image: javascript
 twitter_image: javascript.png
 twitter_image_alt: JavaScript logo
 card_style: summary
 ---

-The [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) and [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) classes can be used to create and parse query strings in JavaScript in both the browser and Node.
+The [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) and [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) classes can be used to build and parse query strings in JavaScript in both the browser and Node.

-## Creating a Query String
+## Building a Query String

-Not too long ago, in order to create a query string we had to do messy string concatenation (although it got much better with template literals) or rely on a library.
+Not too long ago, in order to build a query string we had to do messy string concatenation (although it got much better with template literals) or rely on a library.
 Now, we can use the `URLSearchParams` class.

 ```js
 let qs = new URLSearchParams();